Delegate audit · paid · v1.0

 - Human value10/20

-Best for: Shops already on ServiceTitan who haven't fully built out their pricebook
+Best for: Shops on ServiceTitan who haven't fully built out their price book — this is the highest-leverage configuration change in the audit

 Visit site- Structure